hmov110/Watch-Face-Studio-Faces/README.md

 # Watch-Face-Studio-Faces
 Watch faces in Watch Face Studio for Wear OS Devices

 Recreations of watchfaces that I used in Watchmaker.
 With an upgrade to a Galaxy 7 watch and Wear OS updates, Watchmaked stopped working.
-I have recreated several of the watches I used to use in watch face format in Watch Face Studio (Samsung).
+I have recreated several of the watches I used to use in watch face format using Watch Face Studio (Samsung).
 As a Disney fan, most of these are Disney related watches originally downloaded and used in Watchmaker.
 I did not create most of these, though a few, I did.
-Most are recreations of watched collected over a fairly long period of time!
+Most are recreations of watches collected over a fairly long period of time!
+Not all are complete conversions; some things I have not figured out how to duplicate in WFS.

 Watch Face Studio is needed.
 Save wfs file.